vista-art/fragmentcolor/docs/api/geometry/mesh/set_indices.md

 # Mesh::set_indices

 Provide the index buffer directly, bypassing the mesh's automatic vertex dedup pass.
-Use this when an asset already carries its own indexing — glTF loaders, OBJ importers, or hand-authored meshes whose corners share positions but need to keep distinct UVs, normals, or tangents (the typical case for sharp creases and texture seams).
+Use this when an asset already carries its own indexing: glTF loaders, OBJ importers, or hand-authored meshes whose corners share positions but need to keep distinct UVs, normals, or tangents (the typical case for sharp creases and texture seams).

-By default the mesh dedupes vertices by full attribute equality before producing an index array — fine for hand-built meshes, wrong for assets where two corners with identical positions must stay separate because their other attributes differ.
+By default the mesh dedupes vertices by full attribute equality before producing an index array.
+That's fine for hand-built meshes, wrong for assets where two corners with identical positions must stay separate because their other attributes differ.
 After `set_indices`, every vertex you added with `add_vertex` is packed in insertion order and the indices you supply